Montrose School

 Relationships and Sex Education

-We believe Relationships Education is learning about emotional, social and physical aspects of our lives, about ourselves and our relationships.
+High quality Relationships and Sex Education (RSE) ensures children and young people are equipped with the knowledge, understanding, skills and confidence to cope with the many pressures and challenges of modern society.
 It enables pupils to develop essential life skills for building and maintaining positive, enjoyable, respectful and non-exploitative relationships.
-It equips pupils with information and skills they need to understand about themselves, their peers and people they meet in the wider community.
-It explores risks, choices, rights, responsibilities and attitudes.
-It will help pupils to develop skills to keep themselves and others safer, physically and emotionally, both on and off line.
-Relationships Education enables pupils to explore their own attitudes and those of others respectfully.
+Pupils are equipped with the information and skills that they need to understand about themselves, their peers and people they meet in the wider community.
+RSE explores risks, choices, rights, responsibilities and attitudes.

 Wigston Lane, Leicester, Leicestershire